-- If you are looking for where to stay in New York and wondering what the best neighborhood is for you, read our complete breakdown of New York City Hotels and Neighborhoods.
+- If you are looking for where to stay in New York and wondering what the best neighborhood is for you, read our complete breakdown of Where to Stay in New York City – Top Places and Hotels For All Budgets

 - If you want to stay near all the action you may want to check out this apartment rental to feel like a real New Yorker.
 It’s close to the Brooklyn Bridge, Financial District and more!